borgwang/toys/README.md

-This repo contains some of my toy projects, small experiments and learning notes.
+This repo contains some of my toy projects, experiments for fun and learning notes.